-He was very cheerful and he was very flirty.
+He was cheerful and he was very flirty.

-We met there because Bill was in a study that my team was doing
+We met there because Bill was in a study my team was doing

-about information, about voting and elections, that is published by California counties.
+and elections that is published by California counties.

 He said he didn't know where to start.

-you know there's an election coming up, right?
+you know there is an election coming up, right?

-He said, "Yes ma'am" I said, "Great, let's have a look at this booklet."
+He said yes, I said great, let's have a look at this booklet.

-"Are you ready to start?"
-He said, “Yes ma'am, but I have a lot of trouble reading."
+He said, “yes, but I have a lot of trouble reading.

-"It takes me a lot of time."
-I said, "That's fine, we've got all morning,
+I said, that's fine, we've got all morning,